 Serving Suggestion

 Tandoori chicken in the air fryer is best served immediately to enjoy its crispy texture.
-While I typically serve this as a weeknight meal, it does double duty as an appetizer or finger food for parties and potlucks.
+While I typically serve this as a weeknight meal, it also doubles as an appetizer or finger food for parties and potlucks.

 - Weeknight Meal Option 1: Serve it with saffron rice, aloo gobi, and cucumber raita for a complete and colorful meal.